aswitalski/angular-java8-test/README.md

 # Sky test

-### First important thing is a remark is that I did read the instruction with understanding :)
+### First important thing is a remark that I did read the instruction with understanding :)

 During the initial conversation with Joffrey I clearly stated that I do not have huge experience with node.js we agreed that I will implement the solution with a different backend stack - Java based.
 I went for Java 8 + Spring MVC running on Jetty 9.
 Because of such stack the build tool is Maven.